aajolly/container-labs/README.md

     $ docker ps
     </pre>

-    You should see monolith running in the list.
-Now repeat the same curl command as before, ensuring you see the same list of Mysfits.
-You can check the logs again by running [docker logs](https://docs.docker.com/engine/reference/commandline/ps/) (it takes a container name or id fragment as an argument).

     <pre>
-    $ docker logs <b><i>CONTAINER_ID</i></b>
+    $ docker logs <b><i>CONTAINER_ID or CONTAINER_NAME</i></b>
     </pre>

-    Here's sample output from the above commands:
+    Here's sample output from the above command:

     <pre>
-    $ docker run -d -p 8000:80 -e AWS_DEFAULT_REGION=<b><i>REGION</i></b> -e DDB_TABLE_NAME=<b><i>TABLE_NAME</i></b> monolith-service
-    51aba5103ab9df25c08c18e9cecf540592dcc67d3393ad192ebeda6e872f8e7a
-    $ docker ps
-    CONTAINER ID        IMAGE                           COMMAND                  CREATED             STATUS              PORTS                  NAMES
-    51aba5103ab9        monolith-service:latest         "python mythicalMysf…"   24 seconds ago      Up 23 seconds       0.0.0.0:8000->80/tcp   awesome_varahamihira
-    $ curl localhost:8000/mysfits
-    {"mysfits": [...]}
-    $ docker logs 51a
+    $ docker logs monolith-container
-     * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
-    172.17.0.1 - - [16/Nov/2018 22:56:03] "GET /mysfits HTTP/1.1" 200 -
-    INFO:werkzeug:172.17.0.1 - - [16/Nov/2018 22:56:03] "GET /mysfits HTTP/1.1" 200 -
+    Worker started
+    Worker started
+    GET /api/users - 3
     </pre>

-    In the sample output above, the container was assigned the name "awesome_varahamihira".
-Names are arbitrarily assigned.
-You can also pass the docker run command a name option if you want to specify the running name.
-You can read more about it in the [Docker run reference](https://docs.docker.com/engine/reference/run/).
-Kill the container using `docker kill` now that we know it's working properly.

-4. Now that you have a working Docker image, tag and push the image to [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
+4. Now that you have a working Docker image, you can tag and push the image to [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
 ECR is a fully-managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
 In the next lab, we'll use ECS to pull your image from ECR.

-    In the AWS Management Console, navigate to [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) in the ECS dashboard.
-You should see repositories for the monolith service and like service.
-These were created by CloudFormation and named like <code><b><i>STACK_NAME</i></b>-mono-xxx</code> and <code><b><i>STACK_NAME</i></b>-like-xxx</code> where ***STACK_NAME*** is the name of the CloudFormation stack (the stack name may be truncated).

     ![ECR repositories](images/01-ecr-repo.png)

     Click on the repository name for the monolith, and note down the Repository URI (you will use this value again in the next lab):